hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 ![](./../_static/TopLevelClass.png)

 Before setting up a Corda DLT network, this file needs to be updated with the required specifications.
-A sample network.yaml file is provide in the repo path:
+A sample configuration file is provide in the repo path:
 `platforms/r3-corda/configuration/samples/network-cordav2.yaml`

 The configurations are grouped in the following sections for better understanding.